prysmaticlabs/prysm/README.md

 ## Running a Single, ETH2.0 Validator Client

 Once your beacon node is up, you'll need to attach a validator client as a separate process.
-This validator is in charge of running Casper+Sharding responsibilities (shards to be designed in phase 2).
+This validator is in charge of running Casper+Sharding responsibilities (shard state execution to be designed in phase 2).
 This validator will listen for incoming beacon blocks and shard assignments and determine when its time to perform attester/proposer responsibilities accordingly.

 To get started, you'll need to use a public key from the initial validator set of the beacon node.
 Here are a few you can try out: